Maxibonus/Maxibonus.github.io/docs/pandas.md

 Obj Number | Description
 ------------ | -------------
-1 | Install, open and navidate pandas
+1 | Install, open and navigate pandas
 2 | import data into dataframe
 3 | manipulate a dataframe to answer a question